Andre Williams (American football): New York Giants

-San Diego / Los Angeles Chargers
+San Diego/Los Angeles Chargers

 On September 4, 2016, the San Diego Chargers claimed Williams off waivers.
 He was released on September 24, 2016, and was signed to the practice squad two days later.
 He was promoted to the active roster on December 27, 2016.
 He appeared in the regular season finale against the Kansas City Chiefs and had 18 carries for 87 rushing yards.

 On March 9, 2017, the Chargers re-signed Williams.
 He was waived on September 2, 2017, and was signed to the Chargers' practice squad the next day.
 He was promoted to the active roster on October 7, 2017.
 In Week 14, Williams suffered a broken wrist on the final play of the game and was ruled out for the rest of the 2017 season.
 He was placed on injured reserve on December 12, 2017.
 Overall, he finished the 2017 season with nine carries for 25 yards in eight games.

 Houston Roughnecks

-Williams was drafted in the 9th round in the 2020 XFL Draft by the Houston Roughnecks.
+Williams was selected by the Houston Roughnecks of the XFL in the 9th round in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.